Nik24nk/DailyBlogs_Website/README.md

 There are some instruction to run this application your local system....

-step-1: clone this code in your system using git clone in your terminal
+step-1: clone this code in your system using git clone in your terminal.
-step-2: open index.js file in your terminal
+step-2: open index.js file in your terminal.
-step-3: run commend npm install
+step-3: run commend npm install.
-step-4: start server using nodemon index.js
+step-4: start server using nodemon index.js.